PromptCOS: Towards Content-only System Prompt Copyright Auditing for LLMs: Methodology

 \subsubsection{Threat Model}

-We hereby introduce the threat model for content-only prompt copyright auditing, which involves two primary parties: the \emph{defender} (\ie, the prompt owner) and the \emph{adversary}.
-The adversary seeks to extract the valuable system prompt and deploy it in their own LLM-based application.
+We hereby introduce the threat model for content-only prompt copyright auditing, which involves two primary parties: the \emph{adversary} and the \emph{defender} (\ie, the prompt owner).
+The adversary deploys the stolen system prompt within their own application and conceal their true origin without disrupting the functionality of the service.
 In response, the defender aims to employ an effective auditing mechanism to determine, through content-only access, whether a suspicious application is utilizing their protected prompt.
-The underlying assumptions are specified as follows.
+The underlying assumptions are specified below.

-\partitle{Adversary's Assumptions} The adversary intends to copy or steal the (system) prompts from the prompt owner and uses the prompt in its application.
-The application must provide at least the model's content-level output to ensure fundamental service.
-In particular, the adversary will most likely adopt the same LLM as the defender to make the application competitive.
-This is because existing prompt engineering often assumes that the developer has already chosen the model \cite{shin2020autopromptelicitingknowledgelanguage,zhou2022large,chen2024unleashingpotentialpromptengineering}, \ie, the prompt engineering methods do not take into account the potential for transferring across different LLMs, nor can it guarantee the performance of generated prompts when used with different backend models.
-However, although the adversaries may be aware of watermarking methods, they cannot obtain the specific details of the watermark, such as the content of verification queries and signal marks.
-Therefore, the adversary cannot disrupt the auditing process by simply filtering specific tokens.